How to Read Your Financial Aid Award Letter

 All students that submit a Free Application for Federal Student Aid (FAFSA), were approved for aid, and accepted by a school will receive a financial aid award letter from that school.
 You may find that this notice is referred to by names such as “financial aid offer,” “FAFSA award letter,” or “financial aid package,” but they are all basically the same.

 An award letter is often received around the same time as college acceptance letters.
 This can vary depending upon the timing of your FAFSA submission and each school’s administrative process.
-Financial aid award letters are only for one year of school.
+Financial aid award offers are only for one year of school.
 You’ll need to complete the FAFSA every year to determine what aid you are eligible for and you’ll receive a new award letter every year with that corresponding FAFSA submission.

 Since there is no standard format used by all schools, we’ll address the most important elements typically included in the letter.

-Award Letter Definitions & Key Components
+Financial Aid Award Letter Definitions & Key Components

-- Cost of Attendance (COA): A school’s cost of attendance, (COA) will also be included in your award letter.
+- Cost of Attendance (COA): A school’s cost of attendance, (COA) will also be included in your financial aid award letter.
 Schools are required by law to have an official COA, which is the estimate of what it costs to attend their institution for one academic school year.
 It usually includes average tuition and fees, room and board, transportation, and supplies.
 It’s just an estimate and is not what will appear on your actual tuition bill.

 - Expected Family Contribution (EFC): Based on information provided in FAFSA, the government will determine your EFC or Expected Family Contribution.
 This is how much your family is expected to contribute to your education and is used by schools to determine financial need.